matn7/CS-Notes/src/main/java/deployment/GCP.md

 **Monthly Invoiced Billing**

-- Get billed monthly and pay by invoice due date.
+- Get billed monthly and pay by an invoice due date.
 - Can pay via check or write transfer.
 - Can increase project and quota limits.
 - Billing administrator of org's current billing account contacts Cloud Billing Support: